 When I first blogged about Victoria's bunions in 2013, they were so bad she was forced to put her feet on ice and do daily exercise to avoid having a bunionectomy, a procedure strongly advised by her doctors.
 She was told by her podiatrists that if she didn't do something soon she’d never be able to don her heels again.
 We haven't been able to find an update on poor Victoria so we don't know if she's gone under the knife.

 If you have bunions, you can empathize with poor Victoria but you don’t need to suffer needlessly.
 You may wonder, “What caused my bunion”?

 The number one cause of bunions is wearing shoes that are too tight and squishing your feet into pointy high heels.
 Bunions can also run in families due to faulty foot structure.
 Continuing to wear pointy heels can cause them to get worse as you age.

--how much is it impacting my quality of life?
-(If you have activities you love and can no longer do them, than that might tilt the scales to yes, rather than wait.)
+- How much is it impacting my quality of life?
+(If you have activities you love and can no longer do them, then that might tilt the scales to yes, rather than wait.)